 Home Invasion Robbery

-A home invasion robbery often involves a violent entry by one or more people that is intended to create chaos so that the occupants can be overwhelmed immediately upon making entry.
+A home invasion robbery often involves a violent entry by one or more people intended to create chaos so that the occupants can be immediately overwhelmed upon entry.
 The occupants in the home are often assaulted or threatened with weapons in order to gain their compliance.

 Attorney for Home Invasion Charges in Tampa, FL

 Contact a criminal defense attorney in Tampa, Hillsborough County, FL, for more information about fighting the serious felony charge of Home Invasion Robbery.

 The attorneys at the Sammis Law Firm are experienced in representing clients in serious felony offenses prosecuted in Circuit Court in Hillsborough County, FL, including burglary, robbery, and home invasion charges.

 With six criminal defense attorneys, we have offices in downtown Tampa for Hillsborough County.
 We also have offices in New Port Richey in Pasco County, and Clearwater in Pinellas County, Florida.

 Contact us to discuss the charges pending against you and possible defenses.
 Let us put our experience to work for you.
 Call 813-250-500.

 Florida Statute 812.135 for Home Invasions

 Home Invasion Robbery under Florida Statute Section 812.135 has three elements.
 At trial, the prosecutor with the State Attorney’s office must prove each and every one of these elements beyond all reasonable doubt, including: